About distributed work centres

 Users will need to connect to their agency network through the internet using Collaborative Workspace ICT Services Wi-Fi or a data SIM card.

 If you have trouble connecting to your agency's network, call your agency's ICT helpdesk.
 When logging a job with your helpdesk it is important to let them know that DWCs use the same Wi-Fi and printing service as 1 William Street.

 DWCs are not equipped with desk phones or computers.

 Once you have your manager's support, complete the registration form.

 Once you have been registered to join the DWC, we will email the induction package to you.
 You must complete this before you can start working at the DWC.

 - your technology requirements

 - the location and work environment

-- how to book a workstation.
+- how to book a work point.

 Once you've registered and done the induction, you're free to use the DWC.